QinMing/Nachos-Operating-System/readme.md

 ###Priorities

 We worked on priorities by utilizing the SortedInsert() function in list.
 However, this function originally sorts by ascending order.
 We want descending order.
 For this, we simply pass in a negation of the priority to the function to achieve the expected results.
+Later on, we modified Thread::Yield() so that high-priority thread will come back to itself if no other thread has higher priority.

     Test switch case numbers used:
-       19: Expects to work successfully. threads run in priority order.
+       19: Expects to work successfully.
+Outputs for all test cases will be display on the screen.

+Those test cases include:
+writingwritingwritingwritingwritingwriting
 ------------

 ###Whales